 Attend DDA Board Meetings on the third Tuesday of the month.
-You can find a schedule of meetings for 2015 here.
+You can find a schedule of meetings here.
 Submit an application at City Hall to be considered for the DDA Board as appointed by the Mayor.

 Downtown Garden City has many opportunities for you to participate in the revitalization and preservation efforts that recognize Garden City’s unique character.
 Check out the volunteering page for more information.